-I, Tonya Turns Tonya Harding From a Punchline Into a Sympathetic Character
+I, Tonya Turns Tonya Harding From a Punch Line Into a Sympathetic Character

 The Olympics climax is heartbreaking.
 Those of us who watched it live remember the sadistic pleasure of seeing Harding fall apart on the ice, in part thanks to the poetic revenge of a wayward shoelace.
 Experiencing that event from the other side made me ashamed at being part of a vast, jeering audience.
 Perhaps I’m overly gullible, but I now choose to buy the idea that someone other than Tonya Harding masterminded one of the dumbest schemes in Olympic sports.
 If she really — given all she knew about the stress on the human body after tens of thousands of hours of drilling — dispatched people to mutilate a fellow competitor, then the movie doesn’t capture it.

-One thing that isn’t talked about enough vis-a-vis biopics is what a huge, huge, huge deal they become in the lives of their subjects who are still alive — milestones that never make it into the movies’ final crawls.
+One thing that isn’t talked about enough vis-à-vis biopics is what a huge, huge, huge deal they become in the lives of their subjects who are still alive — milestones that never make it into the movies’ final crawls.
 The one for I, Tonya could conceivably read, “Tonya Harding’s life underwent a momentous change when she agreed to be interviewed for a sympathetic biopic starring Australian star Margot Robbie that portrayed her as the victim of a psychotically abusive mother and husband rather than an evil little scheming piece of white trash.”
 I have dreamed in classic Hollywood fashion of Harding’s comeback when I, Tonya is released: a standing O at the premiere and cries of “Tonya!
 Tonya!” on the Oscar’s red carpet.
 Anyone who said that in America there are no second acts didn’t account for the uncanny power of biopics.

 Comments